How to Choose the Best Tech Stack for Web Development for Your Website

 You can also save some money by using cloud services such as AWS or Azure as you no longer have to set up and maintain your own server.
 They also offer databases (e.g. DynamoDB, Azure Cosmos DB, and others) that are relatively affordable.

-While businesses can certainly tailor their technology stack to their unique requirements, there are bundles or combinations popular with developers.
+While businesses can certainly tailor their technology stack to their unique requirements, there are tech stacks for web development that are popular with developers.
 The technology stacks below have a wide pool of specialists capable not only in the individual technologies but also how they work together within these stacks.

 Tech stack Technologies